UniversalDependencies/docs/_sv-pos/PRON.md

 ### Definition

-Pronouns are words that substitute for [nouns](NOUN) or noun phrases, whose meaning is recoverable from the linguistic or extralinguistic context.
+Pronouns are words that substitute for [nouns](NOUN) or noun phrases.
+Their meaning is recoverable from the linguistic or extralinguistic context.

 ### Examples